SHIELD: Suppressing Hallucinations In LVLM Encoders via Bias and Vulnerability Defense: Introduction

 To address bias and vulnerability in visual encoders that hinder feature extraction and amplify hallucinations in LVLMs, we propose SHIELD, a training-free method combining token re-weighting, token subtraction, and contrastive decoding.
 Specifically, token re-weighting alleviates statistical bias by distributing attention across more tokens relevant to the ground-truth objects, thus avoiding fine-grained distortion from overemphasized tokens.
 In parallel, token subtraction mitigates inherent bias by estimating erroneous representations related to dominant objects in pretraining data via noise input and eliminating them through token-level subtraction.
 To address vulnerability, contrastive decoding exposes hallucinations with a perturbed image and suppresses them by contrasting with outputs from a natural image.

-Experiments demonstrate that SHIELD consistently improves performance on object hallucination benchmarks, including CHAIR \cite{chair}, POPE \cite{pope}, the hallucination subset of MME \cite{MME}, and GPT4o-aided evaluations on LLaVA-Bench \cite{llava}.
-Moreover, these improvements are observed across diverse LVLM families, such as LLaVA \cite{llava}, InstructBLIP \cite{instructblip}, and Qwen-VL \cite{qwen-vl}.
-Beyond object hallucination mitigation, SHIELD also enhances general perception capabilities, as evidenced by improvements on the full MME benchmark \cite{MME}, highlighting its broader applicability.
+Experiments demonstrate that SHIELD consistently improves performance on object hallucination benchmarks, including CHAIR \citep{chair}, POPE \citep{pope}, the hallucination subset of MME \citep{MME}, and GPT-4o-aided evaluations on LLaVA-Bench \citep{llava}.
+Moreover, these improvements are observed across diverse LVLM families, such as LLaVA \citep{llava}, InstructBLIP \citep{instructblip}, and Qwen-VL \citep{qwen-vl}.
+Beyond object hallucination mitigation, SHIELD also enhances general perception capabilities, as evidenced by improvements on the full MME benchmark \citep{MME}, highlighting its broader applicability.

-Our contributions are summarized as follows: \begin{itemize} \item We analyze the role of visual encoders in contributing to object hallucinations in LVLMs, focusing on statistical bias, inherent bias, and vulnerability. \item We propose SHIELD, a training-free method that mitigates object hallucinations by reducing statistical bias via token re-weighting, alleviating inherent bias using token subtraction, and addressing vulnerability through contrastive decoding. \item Comprehensive experiments validate SHIELD's effectiveness in mitigating object hallucinations across diverse benchmarks and LVLM families.
+Our contributions are summarized as follows: \begin{itemize}[noitemsep, topsep=0pt, parsep=0pt, partopsep=0pt, leftmargin=*] \item We analyze the role of visual encoders in contributing to object hallucinations in LVLMs, focusing on statistical bias, inherent bias, and vulnerability. \item We propose SHIELD, a training-free method that mitigates object hallucinations by reducing statistical bias via token re-weighting, alleviating inherent bias using token subtraction, and addressing vulnerability through contrastive decoding. \item Comprehensive experiments validate SHIELD's effectiveness in mitigating object hallucinations across diverse benchmarks and LVLM families.
 Moreover, its strong performance on the general LVLM benchmark highlights its broad applicability. \end{itemize}